• About

 About Vegan Szechuan Sauce Recipe

-Szechuan or Schezwan sauce, a well-known Indo-Chinese spicy sauce, is a red hot spicy sauce prepared with chillies and spices.
+Szechuan or Schezwan sauce, a well-known Indo-Chinese spicy sauce, is a red hot spicy sauce, prepared with chilies and spices.
 It is used as a dipping sauce, stir-fry sauce, spread, and marinade to give a food a fiery kick.
-The origin of this sauce is Sichuan province in southwest China and hence also known as Sichuan sauce.
+The origin of this sauce is Sichuan province in southwest China, also known as Sichuan sauce.

 Is Szechuan Sauce vegan?

 No, not all the Szechuan or schezwan sauce is vegan-friendly.
 But yes, this recipe is 100% vegan.
-I have fully taken care of choosing all ingredients to be plant-based before coming up with this recipe.
+I have chosen all the ingredients carefully to be plant-based before coming up with this recipe.

 You can also try other vegan sauces like a green dipping sauce, and carrot chutney as a part of your meal.